 Yes, there’s a lifetime limitation of $500 per home.
-This means if you have claimed this incentive in past years, you must lower any credit you previously claimed.
+This means if you have claimed this incentive in past years, you must lower any credit you already claimed.

-If you have claimed the maximum amount, you won’t be eligible for any other reductions through this expansion.
+If you have claimed the max amount, you aren’t eligible for any other reductions with this expansion.

 - Windows and skylights—$200